Gifts of Stock

 Instructions for Gifting Stock

-All gifts of stock made to the Arboretum Foundation are recorded at the closing price of the stock the date is received into the Foundation’s account.
-Please alert the Arboretum Foundation before the transfer occurs by providing your name and quantity of stock transferred.
-Instruct your broker to transfer stock directly to the Arboretum Foundation’s account.
+All gifts of stock made to the Arboretum Foundation are recorded at the closing price of the stock the date it is received into the Foundation’s account.
+To donate stock, please follow these steps:

 Charles Schwab & Co., Inc.